 Replevin Bond - These bonds allow a plaintiff to take possession of a piece of property that the defendant has possession of before a court case begins.

-Supersedeas Bond (appeal bond) - This allows you to appeal a decision in a court of law.
+Appeal & Supersedeas Bond - This allows you to appeal a decision in a court of law.

 What Does a Court Bond Cost?

 Probate bond pricing is mostly based on personal credit, but the circumstances and complexity of the estate will also affect the cost.
 Appeal bond costs are determined by the strength of your business financials.
 Lastly, guardianship bond pricing is based mostly on personal credit and the applicant’s character.
-If you have any questions, please contact us for help.
+If you have any questions, please take a look at our most frequently asked surety bond questions, or contact us for help.